 Find out more about the Institute for Teaching and Learning

-The International Student Office is dedicated to supporting international students throughout their university experience, from when they apply until the end of their studies.
-The office provides:
+International Services is dedicated to supporting international students throughout their university experience, from when they apply until the end of their studies.
+The service provides:

 - advice and assistance relating to academic programs for international students